y-jew/PodBot/README.md

 # PodBot
+A bot for downloading podcasts from the [Israeli podcast site](https://podcastim.org.il/).

+## setup
-A bot for downloading podcasts from the Israeli podcast site. the bot use selenium, so you need a web driver to run him.
+The bot use selenium, so you need a web driver to run him.
+The appropriate webdriver must be downloaded from [here](https://www.selenium.dev/downloads/).

 The bot was tested on Firefox, but should also work on Chrome.
-The appropriate webdriver must be downloaded from [here](https://www.selenium.dev/downloads/)

-## setup
+Of course you need to download the appropriate driver for the browser you are using.

+NOTE: The web driver have to be locaded in the main folder (with the script).
+And the script won't be able to run without it.

-The bot uses several Python packages.
+The bot also uses several Python packages.
-If you want to use it you will need to install them first:
+To use it, you will need to install them first:

 `pip install selenium`